The three-year Technical Computer Science programme is a balanced all-round program

 Deriving Modernity Signatures of Codebases with Static Analysis,

-JSS 211, May 2024.
+JSS 211,

 (DOI)